Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Numerical Results

-To evaluate the performance of the designed procedure, $10^6$ Monte Carlo runs are performed with the \gls{ao} policy and the two-step procedure.
+To evaluate the performance of the designed procedure, $10^6$ Monte Carlo runs are performed with the \gls{ao} policy and the two-step procedures.
 The results are summarized in \cref{fig:QAM_results}.
 It can be seen from \cref{fig:QAM_det} and \cref{fig:QAM_est} that the \gls{ao} procedure hits the nominal detection and estimation error levels within the design tolerances.
-Contrary to this, the detection errors of the two-step procedures are much smaller than the tolerated $0.01$.
-In addition, the estimation errors of the two-step procedure are far above the tolerated errors.
-This is again due to the fact that the \gls{msprt} which defines the stopping time of the two-step procedure only takes the uncertainty about the true hypothesis into account and does not consider the uncertainty about the noise power.
-From the expected run-lengths, which are depicted in \cref{fig:QAM_rl}, one can see that the two-step procedure is much faster than the \gls{ao} one.
+Contrary to this, the detection errors of the S-TS procedure are much smaller than the tolerated $0.01$.
+In addition, the estimation errors of the S-TS procedure procedure are far above the tolerated errors.
+This is again due to the fact that the \gls{msprt} which defines the stopping time of the S-TS procedure only takes the uncertainty about the true hypothesis into account and does not consider the uncertainty about the noise power.
+From the average run-lengths, which are depicted in \cref{fig:QAM_rl}, one can see that the S-TS procedure is much faster than the \gls{ao} one.
 However, this comes at the cost of severely violating the estimation constraints.
+For the FSS-TS one can see that almost all detection constraints are fulfilled.
+The constraints on the estimation errors, however, are severely violated although the FSS-TS procedure uses a similar amount of data as the \gls{ao} procedure uses on average.